Kragrathea/pgcode/README.md

 ```
 - Default port is 7136.

+- You may have to enable [octoprint_compat] in moonraker.conf file.

 # Connecting to Fluidd/Moonraker

 Assuming you installed on a machine with a local name of "fluiddpi" you can access the PrettyGCode page by using this url.